jjfiv/ds4j/src/README.md

 - [Sorting (Part 1): Binary Search, IsSorted, BubbleSort](Sorting1.md)
 - [Sorting (Part 2): Insertion, Selection and Merge Sort](Sorting2.md)
 - [QuickSort](QuickSort.md)
+- [Comparison Notes](comparison.md) - these notes provide an aside about how to get Java to sort your own classes and objects.

 ## Trees